HachemiIbrahim/disease-prediction/README.md

 Extract the dataset into the `model/` or `notebooks/` directory.

 ### 3. Run the Notebook
-Navigate to the `notebooks/` directory and open the Jupyter notebook to train or test the model.
+Open the Jupyter notebook to train or test the model.
 ```sh
 jupyter notebook
 ```